After Wisdom Tooth Removal

 Bleeding is normal and usually stops within a few hours; you may have blood-tinged saliva for 24 hours.
 Heavy bleeding is uncommon.
 This may be controlled by wetting the gauze with ice water and biting firmly down for 15-20 minutes.
 Repeat 3-4 times and the bleeding should subside.
-If bleeding continues, call our office at St. Simons Island Office Phone Number (912) 634-6600.
+If bleeding continues, call our office at Coastal Oral Surgery Phone Number (912) 634-6600.
 Your driver was also given Dr. Capes’ business card with his personal cell phone number.
 Dr. Capes will always call and check on you the night of your procedure.

 Pain and Medication

 Numbness will last several hours after surgery to help with comfort.
 Take the first pain pill three hours after your procedure before the sensation returns, take 1 Ibuprofen 600mg tablet three times daily.
 If pain is not controlled, please call Dr. Capes.
 Remember to take medications with plenty of food and water to lessen side effects.

 Swelling is to be expected and usually reach its maximum around 48-72 hours after your procedure.
 To minimize swelling, an ice pack should be applied on the outside of operated area for 20 minutes on, 20 minutes off while you are awake.
 On your third day post op from surgery, swelling may peak which is normal.
 Start using any form of moist heat to help eliminate swelling and to aid in muscle stiffness.
 If bruising does occur, it should subside around day 7.